felipetovarhenao/bell-tutorials/public/markdown/02_comments.md

    - Before a block of code:
      ```bell
      #(
-     Generate a sequence of numbers and
+     Generates a series of hexachords
-     calculate their squares for later use
+     to be used as harmonic fields
+     for fast arpeggios
      )#
      ```